 How Occupational Therapy Helps Your Child

 We help your little one on the way to healthy interactions and mobility in their environments.
-The goal of occupational therapy is to help your child develop and improve their abilities and skills in the areas of:
+The goal of early intervention occupational therapy is to help your child develop and improve their abilities and skills in the areas of: